SAP-archive/teched2020-DEV164/exercises/ex10/README.md

 [![code](https://flat.badgen.net/badge/code/available/green?icon=github)](https://github.com/SAP-samples/teched2020-DEV164/tree/code/ex10/TechEd2020)
 [![demo](https://flat.badgen.net/badge/demo/deployed/blue?icon=chrome)](https://sap-samples.github.io/teched2020-dev164/exercises/ex10/TechEd2020/SensorManager/webapp/)

-# Exercise 10 - Chart with DataBinding
+# Exercise 10 - Chart with Data Binding

-In this exercise you'll put some analytical flavour to your UI5 application by using a chart.
+In this exercise you'll add some analytical flavor to your UI5 application by using a chart.

 ## Exercise 10.1 - Create the Chart

-To be able to show some historical data you can leverage the `temperatureLog` of the sensor data.
-You'll use an `sap.suite.ui.microchart.InteractiveLineChart`to add the datapoints.
+To show some historical data you can use the `temperatureLog` of the sensor data.
+You'll use an `sap.suite.ui.microchart.InteractiveLineChart`to add the data points.

 1. Open `SensorManager/webapp/view/SensorStatus.view.xml`.